PySimpleGUI/DocsCleanup/cookbook.md

 ```

 Take a moment to get to know the code.
-You'll find the typcical event loop.
-If you run this program, and you don't touch anything like your mouse, then it should sit for 10 seconds doing nothing and then print out the completed thmeesage.
+You'll find the typical event loop.
+If you run this program, and you don't touch anything like your mouse, then it should sit for 10 seconds doing nothing and then print out the completed message.

 ![SNAG-0867](https://user-images.githubusercontent.com/46163555/87882466-25a15f00-c9ce-11ea-98fe-0907dc915540.jpg)

-If you attempted to interact with the window by pressing the "Nothing" button, then you will likely get a mewssage about your window stoppedin g responding.
+If you attempted to interact with the window by pressing the "Nothing" button, then you will likely get a message about your window stopped responding.